signal11/hidapi/README.txt

 License
 --------
-HIDAPI may be used by anyone for any reason so long as the coypright header in the source code remains intact.
+HIDAPI may be used by one of three licenses as outlined in LICENSE.txt.

 Download
 ---------